rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 - code can cause memory issues
 - code can cause cpu issues
 - code can result in an accidental infinite loop
+- code can be accumulating too much output

-and so on...
+- and so on...

-To tackle all this, we need to write a special logic and model the aforementioned concepts in a good way.
+To tackle all this, we need to write a special logic and model the aforementioned concepts in a sensible way.

-After struggling with those issues for a week or so, I managed to define `CodeExecutor` in the following way:
+After struggling with those issues for a week or so, I managed to refine `CodeExecutor` iteratively, ending up with the following:

 ```scala
 package workers.children